Hello friends and gamers,

-Familiar characters that have been portrayed in previous films are found here, such as Liu Kang, Mileena, Raiden, and Shang Tsung.
+Familiar characters who have been portrayed in previous films are found in the Mortal Kombat (April 2021) movie.
+The universe in this edition had Liu Kang, Mileena, Raiden, and Shang Tsung.
 On the flip side, Nitara, Kung Lao, and General Reiko made their first film appearance.
-I was pleased to see nods to the character iterations by involving special moves used in the video games, subtle references to the lore of the realms, and of course, the bloody action.
+I was pleased to see nods to the character iterations by involving special moves they used in the video games.
+There were subtle references to the lore of the realms.
+Of course, the bloody action was killer.
 Fatalities were—how should I put this—fatal!

-Baraka is the War Chief of the nomadic Tarkatan, a tribe of savage barbarian demon warriors, who dutifully serve the most powerful and prolific fighters ruling Outworld.
-Shao Kahn is typically the ruler of Outworld, so many storylines have Baraka and his tribe allied with Shao Kahn’s forces.
-Shang Tsung mentions Shao Kahn in the movie and I caught a glimpse of a statue in Shao Kahn’s likeness in Outworld.
+Baraka is the War Chief of the nomadic Tarkatan, a tribe of savage barbarian demon warriors.
+Tarkatans dutifully serve the most powerful and prolific fighters ruling Outworld.
+Many storylines have Baraka and his tribe allied with Shao Kahn’s forces.
+Shang Tsung mentions Shao Kahn in the movie.
+I also caught a glimpse of a statue in Shao Kahn’s likeness in Outworld.

 Baraka appeared in Mortal Kombat: Annihilation (1997), but the character had no voice lines and very little screen time.
-Strangely, I have the same feelings about Baraka as I do about Darth Maul from Star Wars—both are underrated characters that have just as much potential to sit on the throne!
-I hope to see Baraka join the next installment as a merciless war chief, as a more difficult adversary, and as a character that commands an army.
+Strangely, I have the same feelings about Baraka as I do about Darth Maul from Star Wars.
+Both are underrated characters on films.
+They have just as much potential to sit on the throne!
+I hope to see Baraka join Mortal Kombat 2 movie as a merciless war chief, as a more advanced character, and as a Mortal Kombat killing machine who commands an army.

 2. Bo’ Rai Cho

-Master of the drunken fist, Bo’ Rai Cho is a trainer of Earthrealm elites, namely Liu Kang and Kung Lao, to defend against the threats of Outworld.
+Master of the drunken fist, Bo’ Rai Cho is a trainer of Earthrealm elites.
+His most notable disciples, Liu Kang and Kung Lao, defend against the threats of Outworld.
 Although Bo’ Rai Cho is native-born in Outworld, he serves as a major ally to Raiden and the Earthrealm protectors.
-Since he was born in Outworld, he chooses not to fight in the Mortal Kombat tournament because his ideals do not align with Shao Kahn.
+Since he was born in Outworld, he chooses not to fight in the Mortal Kombat tournament.
+The ideals of he and Shao Kahn do not align.

-I imagine Bo’ Rai Cho to be like the fusion between Bajie in Into the Badlands, the Roman god, Bacchus, and Jackie Chan in The Forbidden Kingdom.
+I imagine Bo’ Rai Cho to be like the fusion between Bajie, from Into the Badlands, the Roman god, Bacchus, and Jackie Chan in The Forbidden Kingdom.
 The unpredictability of the drunken master is what makes him so dangerous.
 For special moves, he uses forms of flatulence, drunkenness, fire, belly flops, and seismic stomps.
-Bo’ Rai Cho is a fan favorite in the MK game series, and I’m sure many fans would love to see the drunken master spitting fatalities on the big screen.
+Bo’ Rai Cho is a fan favorite character in the Mortal Kombat series and hope to see his wizened face in the Mortal Kombat 2 movie.
+I’m sure many fans would love to see the drunken master spitting fatalities.

-Ermac is a confusing character throughout the MK universe, but to keep it simple, he is a collection of souls harvested from people who died during the wars of Outworld, and unfortunately, Ermac is usually controlled by Shadow Priests under Shao Kahn’s control.
+Ermac is a confusing character throughout the Mortal Kombat universe.
+To keep it simple, he is a collection of souls harvested from people who died during the wars of Outworld.
+Unfortunately, Ermac is usually controlled by Shadow Priests under Shao Kahn’s control.
 Using the powers of telekinesis, teleportation, and the ability to travel between realms, Ermac does whatever is required to help the realm of Outworld.
 His stature accompanies a legion vibe, referring to himself as “we” and “us” because of the many souls that reside within him.